Help if you have a learning disability

 2nd floor, West Wing

-You can also read the guidance on making a referral to CLDT (PDF 104KB).
+You can also read the guidance on how to make a referral to the CLDT.

 Get support if you need to go to hospital